PnTsoi/cse15l-lab-reports/Lab-Report-5/lab-report-5-week-10.md

 ![theirrun41](./../Pictures/Lab-5/theirrun41.jpg)

-So we can see that my implementation give the wrong result, because in reality, ```url "tit"``` is not considered a link in the VS Code Preview.
+So we can see that my implementation give the wrong result, because in reality, ```url &quot;tit&quot;``` is not considered a link in the VS Code Preview.
 This also means that the reference implementation gives the correct result.

 ### 41.md Bug: